-It’s been exactly three years since my trip to see 30 NHL games in all 30 rinks (and 30 days in a row), and the memories remain.
-I’m particularly pleased that I was able to raise over $45,000.00 on my self-funded trip.
+It’s been over three years since my trip to see 30 NHL games in all 30 rinks (and 30 days in a row), and the memories remain.
+I’m particularly pleased that I was able to raise over $45,000.00 on my self-funded trip to raise money and awareness for Make-A-Wish.
 Thanks to everyone for all the generous support, in particular, Honda Canada and Molson Canadian who donated $10,000 and $6,500 respectively.

 I’m still amazed that I was able to make every game (and every puck drop).
 When you think of the number of flights (over 30, including connections), there were a lot of things which could have gone wrong.
 But luck was on my side – the grand total of flight delays amounted to 3 1/2 hours combined over my 30-day trip.

 The trip was a trip of a lifetime – a dream for a lifelong hockey fan like me.
 Here are a few highlights of my trip, including favourite rinks, favourite memories, etc.